The University of Cambridge offers two undergraduate courses (triposes) in which psychology can be studied in depth:

 Teaching in the Department is delivered by academic staff, many of whom are world leaders in their field.
 Several members of staff are Fellows of the Royal Society.
 Teaching takes the form of lectures, seminars, practical classes and supervisions.

-In the Guardian's University Guide 2016: league table for psychology, the Good University Guide 2015 (Sunday Times, published 21 September 2014), and the Complete University Guide 2016, Cambridge is top for psychology.
+In the Guardian's University Guide 2016: league table for psychology, The Times Good University Guide 2016, and the Complete University Guide 2016, Cambridge is top for psychology.